startable/startable-standard/README.md

 Below is an example StarTable file as viewed in Microsoft Excel.
 In it you'll see the various block types that StarTable supports, as annotated on the right.

-Blocks are separated by one or more blank lines (except template blocks, which may be contiguous).
+Blocks are separated by one or more blank lines (except template lines, which may be contiguous; and metadata lines, which must be contiguous at the top of the file).

 The type of any given block can be unambiguously determined by the contents of its first cell in the leftmost column.